sim-/tgy/README.md

 - 16MHz operation on most boards
 - 16-bit output PWM with full clock rate resolution (~18kHz PWM with a POWER_RANGE of 800 steps)
-- 24-bit timing and PPM pulse tracking at full clock rate resolution
+- 24-bit timing and PWM pulse tracking at full clock rate resolution
 - ICP-based pulse time recording (on supported hardware) for zero throttle jitter
-- Immediate PPM input to PWM output for best possible multicopter response (eg: ideal for tricopters, quadcopters, etc., but NOT where where slow-start or really any significant current limiting is needed!)
+- Immediate PWM input to PWM output for best possible multicopter response (eg: ideal for tricopters, quadcopters, etc., but NOT where where slow-start or really any significant current limiting is needed!)
-- Accepts 495Hz PPM update rates (minimum ~5microseconds PPM low time)
+- Accepts any PWM update rate (minimum ~5microseconds PWM low time)
 - Optimized interrupt code (very low minimum PWM and reduced full throttle bump, and should work beyond 120,000 RPM
 - Configurable board pin assignments by include file
 - Improved startup (though heavy hard drives are still a bit dodgy - suggestions/patches welcome!)
-- Forward and reverse commutation supported, including RC-car style reverse-neutral-forward PPM ranges, with optional braking
+- Forward and reverse commutation supported, including RC-car style reverse-neutral-forward PWM ranges, with optional braking

 Supported (Tested) Hardware
 ---------------------------
 See http://wiki.openpilot.org/display/Doc/RapidESC+Database and/or
 https://docs.google.com/spreadsheet/ccc?key=0AhR02IDNb7_MdEhfVjk3MkRHVzhKdjU1YzdBQkZZRlE
 for a more complete list.
+Some board pictures here: http://0x.ca/sim/esc/

 Boards by target: